-SLAC is proud to partner with The David Ross Fetzer Foundation for Emerging Artists to offer a playwright 35 years of age or younger the chance to develop a new script.
+Salt Lake Acting Company (SLAC) is proud to partner with The David Ross Fetzer Foundation for Emerging Artists for the fourth year to offer a playwright 35 years of age or younger a grant for a week-long rehearsal and development process of a new work, culminating in a public staged reading at Salt Lake Acting Company.

 The grant provides: